 If the sheer amount of information available overwhelms you, Rupert recommends that you seek help from a trusted financial planner or a life coach.
 (Similarly, people looking to lose weight join a group like Weight Watchers International (WTW) or hire a personal trainer to help them).

 Have you sat down with your spouse to discuss your finances?
 Many couples make this classic mistake.
-My wife and I have quarterly meetings to discuss how our family’s net worth is growing, what we need to focus our investing on and where we are overspending in our budget categories.
+My wife and I have quarterly meetings to discuss how our family’s net worth is growing, what we need to focus our investments on, and where we are overspending in our budget categories.

 This article was first featured on AOL Daily Finance and has been reprinted with permission.